pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Warranty Service - Check Basecamp for updates/US - Check Basecamp for updates/DOA (US) - Check Basecamp for updates.md

 <br>
 <br>
 #### Refund
-If an estimated time of arrival (ETA) is available on the carrier's tracking site, you can proceed with the [[Refund Process]]  (because the label is provided by Positive Grid) and communicate with the customer using the following message:
+If an estimated time of arrival (ETA) is available on the carrier's tracking site, you can proceed with the [[Refund Process - Check Basecamp for updates]]  (because the label is provided by Positive Grid) and communicate with the customer using the following message:

 > We can see that your package is on its way back to our service center.
 To expedite up the process, I've issued a refund for your order.
 >